virtual-labs/exp-best-first-search-au/experiment/aim.md

 ## Aim of the experiment

-The best first search is  an informed search that use an evaluation function to decide which adjacent is most promising and then explore.
+The best first search is  an informed search that evaluates and choose the right path at every succeeding step to reach the goal as quickly as possible.